Emergency kit supplies to include

 Pet emergency kit

 A disaster kit is also essential for your furry family members.
 Preparing a pet kit for them is important for their well-being, too.
-In addition to making sure you have their food, water, vaccination information and leashes, make sure you also have written care instructions.
+In addition to having their food, water, vaccination information and leashes, also include written care instructions.

 Hurricane emergency kit

 If you live in an area prone to thunderstorms, tornadoes or hurricanes, not only is an emergency kit vital, but so is a hurricane evacuation plan.
-Also, keep in mind the items needed for sheltering in place will be a little different than the items needed for a hurricane evacuation plan.
+Also, keep in mind that items needed for sheltering in place will be a little different than the items needed if you decide to evacuate.

 Earthquake emergency kit

 Earthquakes are a disaster that can often occur without warning.
-But if you live in an area with an earthquake threat, you can still make earthquake preparations to your home as well as keeping a basic home emergency kit (see supplies above).
+If you live in an area with an earthquake threat, consider making earthquake preparations to your home as well as keeping a basic home emergency kit (see supplies above).

 Additional items Ready.gov suggests keeping in an earthquake emergency kit are: